-AECOM Canada Ltd. (AECOM) was contracted by Henvey Inlet Wind LP (HIW) to conduct a Stage 1 archaeological assessment for a proposed 300 megawatt wind energy generation centre located in central Ontario.
-This background study was undertaken by AECOM on behalf of HIW as a best practise exercise in advance of construction of the Henvey Inlet Wind Energy Centre (HIWEC) on Henvey Inlet First Nation Reserve No. 2 (HIFN I.R. #2).
+AECOM Canada Ltd. (AECOM) was contracted by Henvey Inlet Wind LP (HIW) to conduct a Stage 2 archaeological assessment for a proposed 300 megawatt wind energy generation centre, located in central Ontario.
+This assessment was undertaken by AECOM on behalf of HIW as a best practise exercise in advance of construction of the Henvey Inlet Wind Energy Centre (HIWEC) on Henvey Inlet First Nation Reserve No. 2 (HIFN I.R. #2).
+The Stage 2 archaeological assessment was conducted for the areas to be impacted by the proposed HIWEC infrastructure footprint on HIFN I.R. #2.
+The HIWEC consists of 120 turbine generators, of which up to 91 will be constructed, the road network, transmission lines, laydown yards, and transformer stations.
+The turbine pads will comprise an area of 60 m2 and a 160 m radius around this was subject to archaeological assessment, the access roads will be 10 m to 20 m in width, the transmission line will be a maximum of 30 m, and a 50 m corridor was assessed for these components.
+The two temporary laydown yards and two transformer stations will each be approximately 100 m by 100 m and a 200 m2 area was assessed.
 The HIWEC is not subject to provincial regulations due its location entirely on Federal Reserve land; however, at the request of HIW this archaeological assessment has been conducted to meet the requirements of the HIFN EA Guidance Document.
-Additionally, the HIWEC is not subject to the Ontario Heritage Act (Ontario Government 1990a) or the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b) yet the Stage 1 archaeological background research assessment has been conducted to fulfill the requirements of these regulations.
+Additionally, the HIWEC is not subject to the Ontario Heritage Act (Ontario Government 1990a) or the Standards and Guidelines for Consultant Archaeologists (Ontario Government 2011b) yet the Stage 2 archaeological assessment has been conducted to fulfill the requirements of these provincial regulations.

 The HIWEC study area is located on HIFN I.R. #2, which is a parcel of Federal Crown land on the east shore of Georgian Bay approximately 80 km north of Parry Sound, Ontario (Figure 1 and Figure 2).
 It is held by the Crown subject to the Aboriginal title of and for the benefit of HIFN.
 HIFN has broad authority to manage and protect its Reserve lands.
 This authority comes from the First Nations Land Management Act (Canada Government 2015), related instruments, and the HIFN Land Code.
 HIFN I.R. #2 has been in active use by HIFN for habitation, hunting, fishing, cultural gathering, burial and, traditional use.
 In recent times, HIFN has used these lands for a variety of purposes including forestry, aggregate, waste management, and recreation.
-Overall, the HIWEC will include approximately 100 to 120 wind turbine generators with a footprint of approximately 758 ha within the 9,232.86 ha that constitutes HIFN I.R. #2.
+Overall, the HIWEC will include approximately up to 91 wind turbine generators with an operating footprint of approximately 173.1 ha within the 9,232.86 ha that constitutes HIFN I.R. #2.
 Access to the study area was granted by HIFN and HIW and a member of HIFN accompanied the archaeologists at all times.